okeuday/erlang_term/README.markdown

 `MAP_SMALL_MAP_LIMIT` (32).
 The upper-limit of a HAMT map is used in ERTS (`HASHMAP_ESTIMATED_HEAP_SIZE(SIZE) == (SIZE*3 + (2*SIZE/5)*2)`)
 but the result severely exaggerates the size of a map.
-Due to the difficulty anticipating the size of a map, the size is taken directly by using `erts_debug:flat_size/1`.
+Due to the difficulty anticipating the in-memory size of a map, the size is taken directly by using `erts_debug:flat_size/1`.
 The C macros above may change in the future (the macros above are from `erts/emulator/beam/erl_map.h` in Erlang 18.1).